 Interface name : Wi-Fi There are 1 networks currently visible.
 SSID 1 : one plus7t Network type : Infrastructure Authentication : WPA2-Personal Encryption : CCMP

-'netsh' stand for network shell and it is a command-line utility that is used to modify and display the network configuration of the system.
+'netsh'stands for network shell, and it is a command-line utility that is used to modify and display the network configuration of the system.

-Using our Python script we are simply running the
+Using this Python script, we are simply running the

-netsh command-line utility and displaying all the available networks.
-We can also use the same command on our terminal or command prompt to show all the available networks.
+command-line utility and displaying all the available networks.
+We can also use the same command on our terminal or command prompt to show all the available networks:

 netsh wlan show network

-In my case, only one wifi network is available in the surrounding that’s why in output I am getting 1 network available.
-To make this tutorial simple and straightforward I have used the inbuilt Python subprocesses module.
-There is a Python powerful third part package called scapy that is also capable of building a wifi scanner.
+To make this tutorial simple and straightforward, we have used the inbuilt Python subprocesses module.
+Nonetheless, there is a powerful third-party Python package called scapy that is also capable of building a wifi scanner.